stateless-solutions/markdown-content/cli.md

 # Stateless CLI Documentation

-## Overview
+# Overview
 The Stateless CLI is a powerful command-line interface that allows you to interact with the Stateless services for managing offerings, entrypoints, buckets, and API keys.
+You can view the CLI code and examples in our [public GitHub repository](https://github.com/stateless-solutions/stateless-sdk).

 ## Installing the CLI

-### Prerequisites
+## Prerequisites
 Before installing the CLI, ensure you have the following:
 - Python 3.6 or newer
 - pip installed (Python's package installer)

-### Installation Steps
+## Installation Steps
 The CLI is available through a Python package repository, and you can download it using pip:

 ```bash